acidgenomics/koopa/README.md

 source ~/koopa/bin/koopa activate
 ```

-## HPC interactive session
+## High-performance computing (HPC) environment

+Koopa currently supports [Slurm][] and [IBM Platform LSF][LSF] workload managers.

+Since workload managers can spawn non-interactive login shells for new jobs, we recommend additionally symlinking `.bash_profile` to `.bashrc`.
+For non-interactive login shells, koopa doesn't attempt to print any messages, so the shell remains clean.

-To launch an interactive session on a high-performance computing (HPC) cluster, simply run the `interactive` script.
+To launch an interactive session on an HPC cluster, simply run the `interactive` script.
 All arguments are optional, but generally we recommend setting the number of cores, memory, and time.

 ```bash
 interactive --cores=[N] --mem=[GB] --time=[D-HH::MM]
 ```

-For example, here's how to start an interactive session on an HPC using the [slurm][] scheduler, which will run for 6 hours using 2 cores and 16 GB of RAM total (i.e. 8 GB per core).
+For example, here's how to start an interactive session on an HPC running [Slurm][], which will run for 6 hours using 2 cores and 16 GB of RAM total (i.e. 8 GB per core).

 ```bash
 interactive --cores=2 --mem=16 --time=0-06:00